Woburn,

 (VGTF) for EDFAs and for dynamic gain tilt adjustment in DWDM

-materials, Equinox VGTF enables dynamically flattening
+Equinox VGTF enables dynamically flattening or tilting

-enables the integration of the static gain flattening filter
+of the static gain flattening filter (GFF) and other components

-(GFF) and other components into one compact and robust package
+into one compact and robust package for space and cost savings

-for space and cost savings and performance enhancement.
+and performance enhancement.

 By